Date: March 4th Time: 03:00 pm For: Family members of a person who has died an expected death in the past 36 months, at home, in hospital...

-From left to right: Mark Zaino, Kim Taylor, Paul Landry, Iain Butler, Lisa Matthews, Allison Guld, Diane Edlund, Bruce Shepherd, Keri Steele.
-Not pictured, Bob Paddon, Dr. David Kennedy, Kent Burnham.
+From left to right: Mark Zaino, Kim Taylor (Previous Director), Paul Landry, Iain Butler, Lisa Matthews, Allison Guld, Diane Edlund, Bruce Shepherd, Keri Steele.
+Not pictured: Bob Paddon, Krystin Kempton, Dr. Ghee Wang.

 Board of Directors

-Local community members are elected to govern the NOHS board.
+Local community members are elected to govern the NOHS board of directors.

 Frequently Asked Questions